d2l-ai/d2l-en/chapter_attention-mechanisms/attention-functions.md

 $$\alpha(\mathbf{q}, \mathbf{k}_i) = \mathrm{softmax}(a(\mathbf{q}, \mathbf{k}_i)) = \frac{\exp(a(\mathbf{q}, \mathbf{k}_i))}{\sum_{j=1}^m \exp(a(\mathbf{q}, \mathbf{k}_j))} \in \mathbb{R}.$$

 As we can see,
-different choices of attention functions lead to different behaviors of attention pooling.
+different choices of the attention function $a$ lead to different behaviors of attention pooling.
 In this section,
 we introduce two popular attention functions that we will use to develop more sophisticated attention mechanisms later.

-## Masked Softmax Operation

-Before diving into the implementation, we first express two operators to get you up and running: a masked version of the softmax operator `masked_softmax` and a specialized dot operator `batch_dot`.

 ```{.python .input}
 import math